 The Deavinson team was quick to realise the ability of the Australian ace, the reward being a works drive alongside British Champion, Mickey Allen, in the prestigious Green Man series.
-Not relegated to number two driver, Glover was given the best equipment available, identical in every way to Allen’s.
+Not relegated to number two driver, Glover said he was given the best equipment available, identical in every way to Allen’s.
 Following mixed results in early rounds, the Australian was running second in the final round, ahead of series leader Paul Jackson, who only needed to maintain his third place to clinch the series.
 However, he apparently did not appreciate being shown the way by an unknown driver ‘from the colonies’, a driver who had become the envy of his English counterparts by achieving a works drive.
-Jackson launched Glover from the track in the last corner, but justice prevailed when he followed the Australian from the track, throwing away a certain series victory.
+According to Glover, Jackson launched him from the track in the last corner, but Jackson followed the Australian from the track, throwing away a certain series victory.

-More drama followed as the normally mild-mannered Australian expressed his disapproval of the Englishman’s action by throwing both Jackson and his kart into a ditch, thus earning the nickname, The Wild Australian, and the respect of the top English drivers, on and off the track.
+More drama followed, with the normally mild-mannered Australian saying he expressed his disapproval of the Englishman’s action by throwing Jackson and his kart into a ditch, thus earning the nickname, The Wild Australian, and the respect of the top English drivers, on and off the track.

 After one month in England, Glover headed to Italy for the Jesolo invitational meeting where he was offered a drive by Bruno Grana, founder of leading engine manufacturer, IAME (Italian American Motor Engineering).
 However, he chose not to run, instead concentrating on repairing the Deavinson factory entry for Allen.
 Following a brief return to England, he had a series of demonstration runs with Deavinson in America where difficulties obtaining a licence prevented racing.
 Finally, it was back to Australia for the second half of the 1979 season.
 Despite missing many meetings, Glover managed to win the Victorian Championship, Victorian Country Championship, Dandenong Club Championship, and the Champion of Champions.